manishmeganathan/metronome/README.md

 - Clock Page UI

 ## Note
-The inspiration for the UI was inspired by a Dribble post available [here](https://dribbble.com/shots/14553716-Mobile-Clock-App/attachments/6242470?mode=media)
+The UI for the application was inspired by a Dribble post available [here](https://dribbble.com/shots/14553716-Mobile-Clock-App/attachments/6242470?mode=media)
 All functional implementation was implemented independently.

 ## UI Reference